-What would you do if you had to figure out food by yourself?
 Imagine a time when you were responsible to grow and raise everything you eat yourself.

-Imagine being a farmer and having to get another full-time job because farming doesn’t provide enough to support your family.
+Now, imagine being a farmer and having to get another full-time job because farming doesn’t provide enough to support your family.

-Just like in every other aspect of our lives, food and farming has evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
+Just like in every other aspect of our lives, food and farming have evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
 Have fun with this.
 Be curious.
 Do some of these things to get your farm to table groove on just right:

 Connect with your state department of agriculture.

-Ask the right expert for information.
+Ask the right experts for information.
 You aren’t going to a foot doctor for an eye checkup.
 Build your network to include agricultural experts, from soil scientists to veterinarians to farmers themselves.
 Connect with the real deal.
 Check your sources.

 Slow down and enjoy your food.
 Make the meal the focus of your meal (turn off the telly, stop staring at your phone and pay attention to your food).

 Look at food and see the story.
 Consider all the people who helped make that food a reality to your day.
 The farmer, the workers who harvested it, the facilities who cared for it and packaged it to arrive safely in your store, the veterinarian, the plant breeder, the stocker, the retailer…I could go on but you get the point).